ArnavDagar/Arduino-Summer-Camp/README.md

 This project cycles through each of the projects one at a time when the user presses the red and black buttons simulatenously.
 This was a good project to learn switch case constructs.

 Learn more about this project in [this video](https://www.youtube.com/watch?v=z6CdSy7QxXw&).
+The Final Project code can be found in [FinalProject.ino](src/FinalProject.ino).